BuidlGuidl/oracle-challenge/README.md

 ⏳ Then if no one **disputes** the proposal before the dispute window is over then the proposal is considered to be true, and the proposer may claim the reward and their bond.
 The dispute window should give anyone ample time to submit a dispute.

 ⚖️ If someone does **dispute** during the dispute window then they must also post a bond equal to the proposer's bond.
 This kicks the assertion out of any particular timeline and puts it in a state where it is waiting for a decision from the **decider**.
-Once the decider contract has **settled** the assertion, the winner can claim the reward and both of the bonds that were posted, subtracting a small fee that goes to the decider.
+Once the decider contract has **settled** the assertion, the winner can claim the reward and their posted bond.
+The decider gets the loser's bond.

 🧑‍⚖️ Now, as we mentioned earlier, this oracle has a role called the **decider**.
 For this example it is just a simple contract that anyone can call to settle disputes.
 One could imagine in a live oracle you would want something more robust such as a group of people who vote to settle disputes.